dsuryd/dotNetify-Elements/DevApp/server/Docs/MultiselectList.md

-﻿The element to accept .
+﻿The element to accept multiple selections input from a set of options in a dropdown menu.

 [inset]